salvatoluice/ascent/README.md

 # Ascent

-## Changing the motor industry, changing lives
+## A company with a heart for the people

 Author & Founder : **Salvato Luis**